braceio/charts/README.md

 --------

 Brace Charts is a tool made by Brace.io.
-To contact us send an email to team@brace.io or use the form on the right.
+To contact us send an email to team@brace.io.